rxjs-blog/blog/blog-posts/from-promises-to-observables/from-promises-to-observables.md

 I refactored the HTTP calls to be done in one endpoint.
 If you look in the example project, you can see this [in the functions/index.js file](https://github.com/andrewevans0102/learning-rxjs-with-angular/blob/master/functions/index.js) here.

-The code here is pretty straightforward, based on the "source" parameter it makes a call to to the matching RSS feed.
+The code here is pretty straightforward, based on the "source" parameter it makes a call to the matching RSS feed.
 The results are gathered from the HTTP call and returned in the output value.

 Now for the RxJS implementation, I wrapped each of the HTTP calls to this endpoint in a separate observable.
 This enabled each call to stream in at the same time, and as soon as results were found they were stored and shown on the page.